John Holman (writer)

-John William Holman (born 1951 Durham, North Carolina) is an American short story writer, novelist, and academic.
+John William Holman (born 1951) is an American short story writer, novelist, and academic.

 Life

+Holman was born in Durham, North Carolina.
 He graduated from the University of North Carolina in 1973, from North Carolina Central University with an MA in 1977, and from the University of Southern Mississippi with a PhD in 1983.

 He teaches at Georgia State University.